servo/pathfinder/README.md

 * Fast GPU rendering, even at small pixel sizes.
 Even on lower-end GPUs, Pathfinder typically matches or exceeds the performance of the best CPU rasterizers.
-The difference is particularly pronouced at large sizes, where Pathfinder regularly achieves multi-factor speedups.
+The difference is particularly pronounced at large sizes, where Pathfinder regularly achieves multi-factor speedups.
 All shaders have no loops and minimal branching.

 * Advanced font rendering.
 Pathfinder can render fonts with slight hinting and can perform subpixel